Involve your subject matter experts: 5 tips for learning organizations

 Below, we have listed 5 prerequisites for involving subject matter experts in training.

-Prerequisites for involving SMEs in the course production
+5 prerequisites for involving SMEs in course production

 1. Organizational maturity - secure a solid knowledge foundation before starting

-A solid knowledge foundation is essential in order to expand and involve others in the learning interventions.
+Having a solid knowledge foundation is essential in order to expand and involve others in training.
 Start by gradually involving members of the organization.
-Everyone can not start at the same time.
+Not everyone can start at once.

 2. Subject matter experts need good training skills